ryanlecompte/redis_failover/README.md

 ## Resources

-To learn more about redis master/slave replication, see the [Redis documentation](http://redis.io/topics/replication).
+To learn more about Redis master/slave replication, see the [Redis documentation](http://redis.io/topics/replication).

 ## License